 And so that we can all move freely throughout the house without having to step over a minefield of Legos.

 That’s not too much to ask, right?!

 How to declutter the kids’ playroom (it’s easy!)

 So today I’m sharing with you the four things I do every year in early December to prepare our kids playroom for the forthcoming influx of toys.
 (Here are some additional tips for organizing your kids playroom )

 Trust me – do this now and you’ll be breathing much easier when the holidays arrive!

 This post contains affiliate links.
 For my full disclosure policy, click here.

-Have your children select toys they no longer play with, and donate them before the holidays.
+#1: Have your kids select toys they no longer play with, and donate them before the holidays.

-Walk around your play areas with a trash bag after the kids go to bed, and toss any of the low-value items that your kids don’t play with regularly.
+#2: Walk around your play areas with a trash bag after the kids go to bed, and toss the low-value items your kids don’t play with regularly.

 I’m not a mean mom, I promise.
 But let’s be real: There are plenty of random toys that somehow find their way into your playroom and then take up valuable space.
 And these need to be tossed.